János Esterházy: Political controversies

 On his 100th birthday, Hungary's parliament held a memorial session in the presence of then president of the republic Ferenc Mádl.
 On April 20, 2007, President László Sólyom also urged Esterházy's rehabilitation.
 "How comes that everybody respect a "war criminal", politicians officially stand by him, while legally and in documents he is still burdened by the most severe possible condemnation?" - Sólyom said in a speech delivered at a conference organized by the Hungarian Academy of Sciences to remember Esterházy's death.
 This action of the Hungarian parliament caused contradictory reactions in Slovakia, increased by attendance of politicians from Party of the Hungarian Coalition and František Mikloško from Christian Democratic Movement.
 Other negative reactions came during placing his statues and busts in southern Slovakia.
 In 2011, such action led to conflict between organizers and some citizens in Košice.

-In August 2011, a newspaper of Slovak Union of Anti-Fascist Fighters interviewed president Ivan Gašparovič about his views on Slovak National Uprising and unveiling busts of contemporary politicians János Esterházy and Ferdinand Ďurčanský.
+In August 2011, a newspaper of the Slovak Union of Anti-Fascist Fighters interviewed president Ivan Gašparovič about his views on the Slovak National Uprising and unveiling busts of contemporary politicians János Esterházy and Ferdinand Ďurčanský.
 Gašparovič refused building busts of "politicians involved in misery of that time" as improper, labeling Esterházy as follower (vyznávač) of Hitler and fascism.
 This raised sharp negative reactions in Hungary.
 According to Hungarian deputy prime minister Zsolt Semjén, Esterházy always committed to the teachings of the Catholic Church and there is no coincidence that his beatification is being considered.
 Hungarian parliamentary party Politics Can Be Different declared that such words are not only an offence to the Hungarian minority but to the whole Hungarian nation.